Landlord / Tenant Disputes

 These laws are finely crafted to help define the legal relationship that exists between a landlord and a tenant.
 Understanding the laws is an essential part of ensuring no entity is violating anyone else’s rights.
 This also applies to disclosure laws.

 In most cases, owners/landlords are required to disclose certain specifications about the property prior to renting.
 Asbestos, lead paint, and radioactive materials are illegal across the country.
 However, certain states have more specific laws when it comes to disclosure.
-That’s why it’s important to have an expert in your corner to ensure you aren’t breaking any rules.
+That’s why it’s important to have an expert, our tenant lawyers, in your corner to ensure you aren’t breaking any rules.

 When you need legal counsel and someone in your corner, turn to the Lopez Law Group in St. Petersburg.
 Contact us for a consultation today.